npalm/docker-introduction/markdown/part3.md

 # EXAMPLE ONLY
 docker run -d --name postgres <image> <command>
 ```
-- Secondly we link our database to our web containter
+- Secondly we link our database to our web container
 ```
 # EXAMPLE ONLY
 docker run -d --link postgres:db --name web <image> <command